tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 - $VC$: Verification costs
 - $VR$: Revenue from a unit of verification; benefits from safe L2 networks

 It is economically rational for the verifier to validate L2 transactions if $X$ > $VC\over C+L+VR$.
-Conversely, the verifiers' dilemma arises if a sequencer reduces the $X$ to be less than or equal to $VC\over C+L+VR$.
+Conversely, the verifier's dilemma arises if a sequencer reduces the $X$ to be less than or equal to $VC\over C+L+VR$.
 This remains the same in the case of multiple verifiers.

 #### 3.3.2.2.
 Staking verification model